FineRedMist/bg3_mod_epic6/README.md

 ## Dynamic Generation

 My initial attempt at implementing this was in lua (seen under the DnD-Epic6/Mods/DnD-Epic6/ScriptExtender/Lua/Dynamic folder).
-The problem was spells created entirely through lua using the script extender wouldn't enable targeting (https://github.com/Norbyte/bg3se/issues/339)
+The problem was spells created entirely through lua using the script extender wouldn't enable targeting (https://github.com/Norbyte/bg3se/issues/339).
+Unfortunately I had to shelve this method.

 ## Static Generation

 Static generation is quite a bit more messy.
 Dynamic generation can query what is loaded and how and just generate on the fly.
-However, static generation has no insight.
+However, static generation has no insight into which modules are loaded and what is in each module.
 It has to gather the feats from the game that are present, and then any other mods that provide feats, and do so in such a way that if a mod is present or absent, things just work.
 Particularly when mods replace the implementation of an existing mod.

+This required using the LSLib library to go through the game's pak files to extract information about modules, feats, feat descriptions, abilities, skills, spells, and data in the various stat files (which are used to find the passives that allow grabbing icon names for the 'feat' spells).

 So I created a separate C# tool (in a diferent repo) to generate the boosts and shouts.
 It also generates a json file the lua code reads to combine with the modules that are loaded to wire up the spells (as setting the ContainerSpells property of a spell and syncing works fine).